yyin-dev/MIT6.828/labNotes/lab3/lab3_summary.md

 Exercise 1: Allocate and map `envs` array at `UENVS`.

-Exercise 2: Write functions to allocate, create and run environments.
+Exercise 2: Write functions to create, set up, and run environments.

 Exercise 3: read about interrupt/exception/syscall mechanism.